synpse-hq/slurm-cluster/README.md

 Each of these components plays a critical role in the operation of a Slurm scheduler cluster.
 The Slurm controller is responsible for managing the scheduling and execution of jobs, while the compute nodes are responsible for running the jobs themselves.
 The Slurm database and accounting storage are used to store information about the jobs and resources in the cluster, while the plugins are used to extend the functionality of the scheduler.

+## TODO:

+- slurm.conf needs CPUs for each node